Vacation Rental Scams: How To Spot A Fake Rental Property

 Adam Levin says online vacation scams are common

-With COVID-19 restrictions easing across the nation, Adam Levin says many Americans are looking to get away from it all for a little R&R. Yet with hotels and resorts charging higher prices along with those objectionable amenity fees, many are looking at vacation rentals as lodging alternatives.
+With COVID-19 restrictions easing across the nation, Adam Levin says many Americans are looking to get away from it all for a little R&R. Yet hotels and resorts charge higher prices along with those objectionable amenity fees, and many are looking at vacation rentals as lodging alternatives.
 On the other hand, like hotel rates, vacation and travel scams are on the upswing.
 To protect yourself from being scammed, you should familiarize yourself with ways you can spot a fake vacation rental.
 To assist you, renowned cybersecurity expert Adam K. Levin graciously agreed to provide some insightful tips for you and other mindful consumers.

 Headshot image of cybersecurity expert Adam Levin wearing a suit and tie